Dragonators/GTLAdditions/README.md

 ## Introduction

-In the later stages of developing our Minecraft tech modpack, we realized that the original mods' production capabilities were starting to fall short in the high-tech phase.
-To address this, we began developing a custom, private mod.
-Initially, we envisioned simply adding more advanced machines, but we quickly discovered that insufficient production was just the tip of the iceberg.
-As players advanced technologically, they built a massive number of machines to meet their demands, leading to severe server lag issues.
-Therefore, the mod's development direction gradually shifted towards optimizing performance and increasing the efficiency of individual machines to cope with the challenges of large-scale automated production in the late game
+This mod is developed based on the `GregTech Leisure`.
+On the basis of this Modpacks, many new ideas have been added.
+While retaining the original hardcore technology framework, it incorporates a large number of innovative designs and balanced optimizations, aiming to bring players a smoother and more strategic automation experience.

 ## Requirement

-- GTLCore  `Version >= 1.1.1`
+- GTLCore  `Version >= 1.2.1.8`

 ## Install